Hargun-Preet/Mystic-Brawl/README.md

 - Right Click — Shoot in a direction
 - Voice Chat — Enable/disable voice chat using the on-screen button
+- Player Name — Set your player name before entering a match (visible to all players)

 ---